Skip to main content

 Step 1: Install the app

-Go to the Shopify App Store and click Add app.
+Go to the Shopify App Store listing and click Add app.
 Approve the standard permissions Shopify asks for.
 The install takes about thirty seconds.

-You’ll land on the Magic Wishlist dashboard inside your Shopify admin.
+You will land on the Magic Wishlist dashboard inside your Shopify admin.

-Installing Magic Wishlist from the Shopify App Store with the Add app button to begin setup on a Dawn theme store
+Installing Magic Wishlist from the Shopify App Store with the Add app button to begin setup on a Dawn theme store without custom code

-Step 2: Enable the app embed
+Step 2: Enable the app embed in the Dawn theme editor

 Click Save in the top right.

-Enabling the Magic Wishlist app embed in the Shopify Dawn theme editor sidebar with the toggle switched on
+Enabling the Magic Wishlist app embed in the Shopify Dawn theme editor sidebar with the toggle switched on to add wishlist functionality

 Step 3: Confirm the heart block is on your product template